mattermost/docs/source/administration/config-settings.rst

 **True**: Users can select how often to receive email notifications, and multiple notifications within that timeframe will be combined into a single email.
 Batching will occur at a default interval of 15 minutes, configurable in **Account Settings > Notifications**.

 .. note::
-  Email batching cannot be enabled unless the `SiteURL <https://docs.mattermost.com/administration/config-settings.html#site-url>`__ is configured.
-Email batching in `High Availability mode <https://docs.mattermost.com/administration/config-settings.html#enable-high-availability-mode>`__ is planned but not yet supported.
+  - Email batching cannot be enabled unless the `SiteURL <https://docs.mattermost.com/administration/config-settings.html#site-url>`__ is configured and the `SMTP Email Server <https://docs.mattermost.com/administration/config-settings.html#smtp-email-server>`__ is configured.
+  - Email batching in `High Availability mode <https://docs.mattermost.com/administration/config-settings.html#enable-high-availability-mode>`__ is planned but not yet supported.

 **False**: If email notifications are enabled in Account Settings, emails will be sent individually for every mention or direct message received.